csev/cc4e/md/chap03.md

     continue;

-    . . /* do positive elements */
+    ... /* do positive elements */
- •

 The continue statement is often used when the part of the loop that follows is complicated, so that reversing a test and indenting another level would nest the program too deeply.

 Exercise 3-6.
 Write a program which copies its input to its output, except that it prints only one instance from each group of adjacent identical lines.
-(This is a simple version of the UNIX utility _uniq.)_ CI
+(This is a simple version of the UNIX utility uniq.)

 3.9 Goto's and Labels
 ---------------------